 Daylesford has been fortunate to be the location of two major mineral discoveries in the past – natural mineral spring waters and gold minerals.
 Both of these huge findings in the 1800’s have made this Victorian town in Australia the delightful haven it is today and the ideal country retreat.
-Here is my quick guide to Daylesford.
+It’s a popular day trip or weekend stay from Melbourne, about 1.5 hours drive.
+Here is my quick guide for what to do in Daylesford.

 Five million years ago volcanic activity in this area at the foot of the Great Dividing Range formed the mineral springs.
 Indigenous Australians who inhabited the region knew the waters had ‘miracle’ healing qualities for many ailments.
 In the 1830s Europeans also discovered the special water, while digging for gold.